-They have been blamed for the 2008 financial crisis and for the 1987 stock market crash.
+They have been blamed for the 2008 fiscal crisis and for the 1987 stock market crash.
 They are not independent actors; they can’t crash anything.
-They do not create additional risk — they transfer risk from one party to another, perhaps from multiple parties to other multiple parties.
+They do not create additional risk — they transfer risk from one party to another, from multiple parties to other multiple parties.
 The reality is they are contracts based on an underlying asset, index, or other security.

 Derivatives are not something new that appeared on the scene in the last couple of decades.
 They didn’t emerge from the dark underbelly of the financial netherworld to take money from average investors.
 They have — and still do — perform a valuable service.